-Local congregations are finding ways to thrive by developing liturgical and ministry-based niches in their communities while anchoring their identities in denominations, says the dean of the Wake Forest School of Divinity.
+Local congregations are finding ways to thrive by developing liturgical and ministry-based niches in their communities while anchoring their identities in denominations, says the former dean of the Wake Forest School of Divinity.

 Editor’s note: As the Christian landscape changes, leaders must ask and answer a new question: What’s the future of denominations?
 This video is part of an occasional series that offers the thoughts of people across American Christianity on this vital issue.
 To see the entire series, click here.